 |This course may be repeated for credit.|

 This research methods course teaches experimental design and methods in experimental psychopathology using tools to conduct behavioral research in cognitive-affective neuroscience.
 Course material includes studies from the contemporary psychopathology research literature, with a focus on emotion interactions.
-Methods taught will vary by semester and individual research projects, and include statistical procedures (e.g., repeated measures ANOVA), tools for carrying out research and analyzing data (e.g., computer programming for stimuli presentation and data processing), and neuroimaging techniques (e.g., Event Related Potential).
+Methods taught will vary by semester and individual research projects and will include statistical procedures (e.g., repeated measures ANOVA), tools for carrying out research and analyzing data (e.g., computer programming for stimuli presentation and data processing), and neuroimaging techniques (e.g., event-related potential).
 There is high expectation that those enrolled in this course will take initiative to extend their learning to areas for which they have specific interests related to the course objectives.
 Students are also expected to work independently.

 ||Gen Ed Area Dept: